 The winner of Best Play will take home a prize of $3,000, 2nd place $2,000, and 3rd place $1,000.
 The winner of the Nancy Cato Audience Choice Award wins a cash prize donated by the family of the late Nancy Cato.

-The Noosa Arts Theatre National One-Act Playwriting Competition attracts entries from playwrights throughout Australia, New Zealand and the USA.
+The Noosa Arts Theatre National One-Act Playwriting Competition attracts entries from playwrights across Australia, New Zealand, the UK and USA.

-This playwriting competition offers a unique opportunity for the winning playwrights to see their new work performed on stage at the Noosa Arts Theatre One-Act Play Festival, for a 11 performance season over 3 weeks in July as part of the Noosa Longweekend 10 day cultural festival - fast becoming one of the nations top cultural festivals.
+This playwriting competition offers a unique opportunity for the three finalist playwrights to see their new work performed on stage at the Noosa Arts Theatre One-Act Play Festival, for a 11 performance season over 3 weeks in July as part of the Noosa Longweekend 10 day cultural festival - fast becoming one of the nations top cultural festivals.

-During the Festival, the audience is asked at each performance to vote for the ‘Nancy Cato Audience Choice Award', with prize money plus a publishing contract for the winning script.
+During the Festival, the audience is asked at each performance to vote for the ‘Nancy Cato Audience Choice Award'.

 Presentations of Awards take place after the final performance.